circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ##### Available `machine` images
 {: #available-machine-images }

-CircleCI supports multiple machine images that can be specified in the `image` field:
+**Specifying an image in your config file is strongly recommended.** CircleCI supports multiple machine images that can be specified in the `image` field:

 * `ubuntu-2004:202107-02` - Ubuntu 20.04, Docker v20.10.7, Docker Compose v1.29.2,
 * `ubuntu-2004:202104-01` - Ubuntu 20.04, Docker v20.10.6, Docker Compose v1.29.1,